-(A) All gambling devices, slot machines and punch boards, except as otherwise authorized by federal, state or local law;

-(B) Betting, bookmaking and all apparatus used in those occupations;

-(C) All houses kept for the purpose of prostitution or promiscuous sexual intercourse, gambling houses, houses of ill fame and bawdy houses;

-(D) All places where intoxicating liquor is manufactured or disposed of in violation of law or where, in violation of law, people are permitted to resort for the purpose of drinking intoxicating liquor, or where intoxicating liquor is kept for sale or other disposition in violation of law, and all liquor and other property used for maintaining that place;
+- (A) Operation or use of any gambling devices, slot machines, and/or punch boards, except as otherwise authorized and permitted by federal, state, or local law; - (B) Betting, bookmaking, and the operation or use of all apparatuses used in those activities if not allowed by federal, state, or local law; - (C) All gambling houses, houses of ill fame, bawdy houses or other structures kept for the purpose of prostitution or promiscuous sexual activities; - (D) Places where alcoholic beverages, defined as liquor, wine, beer, malt liquor, or any other beverage containing greater than 0.5% alc/vol., or illegal drugs are manufactured, dispensed, consumed, or disposed of in violation of law, or where in violation of law people are permitted to gather for the purpose of drinking alcoholic beverages, or ingesting or otherwise using illegal drugs, or where alcoholic beverages or illegal drugs are kept for sale or other disposition in violation of law; and

-(E) Any vehicle used for the unlawful transportation of intoxicating liquor, or for promiscuous sexual intercourse, or any other immoral or illegal purpose.
-Penalty, see § 10.99
+- (E) Any vehicle used for the unlawful transportation of alcoholic beverages and/or illegal drugs, or for prostitution, and/or any other immoral or illegal purpose. - (F) Urination or defecation on any street, sidewalk, alley, public building or public facility, or any place open to the public, other than in properly functioning sanitary facilities, or exposed to the public view. - (G) Public intoxication.

-§ 92.18 PUBLIC NUISANCES AFFECTING PEACE AND SAFETY.
+§ 92.19 PUBLIC NUISANCES AFFECTING PEACE AND SAFETY.